mdulc928/Software-Development-Projects/Web Server C/README.md

 * 501 (unsupported request “verb” [e.g., “POST”])
 * 500 (any other error)

-Will ignore the contents of all request headers (but will verify that the request is in the proper format)
+Ignores the contents of all request headers (but verifies that the request is in the proper format)

-Therefore, will not support any HTTP features depending upon request headers (content encodings, keep-alive, etc.)
+Therefore, does not support any HTTP features depending upon request headers (content encodings, keep-alive, etc.)

 This summary describes the full implementation.
-The intermediate program versions may require a subset of the above features.

 ## Time Log for Melchisedek Dulcio | Total: 11 hrs